WhatsApp is a messaging app for smartphones created in 2009 by two former Yahoo employees, Brian Acton and Jan Koum.

 The below shows the most-popular messaging apps around the world, based on their rank in the Google Play Store – ergo pertaining to Android devices.
-As is clear by the swathes of green (similar to that used in the WhatsApp livery) WhatsApp is the dominant messaging app around the world.
-According to these figures, WhatsApp misses out on the top spot in only a handful countries (though these include notable markets such as the US, Australia and much of Asia).
+As is clear by the swathes of green, WhatsApp is the dominant messaging app around the world.

 Most-popular messaging apps around the world (Android)